Jeff-M-Hsu/FixMeADrink/README.md

 Practicing with PHP by making a site about cocktails

-Uses TheCocktailDB API to generate random cocktail recipes.
+Uses TheCocktailDB API to display cocktail recipes.

 To-do: